Become a Befriending Volunteer

-As a Befriending volunteer you could provide company and motivation for a lonely older person on the Isle of Wight.
+As a befriending volunteer, you could provide company, conversation and encouragement for an older person on the Isle of Wight.

 What do befriending volunteers do?

-Many older people can be isolated and lonely especially if they don’t have family or friends nearby.
-A visit or telephone call from a befriending volunteer can really lift their spirits and give them something to look forward to.
-By befriending you will also be supporting your befriendees to work towards small and achievable goals.
+Many older people can feel isolated or lonely, especially if they do not have family or friends nearby.
+A regular visit or telephone call from a volunteer can brighten someone’s week, give them something to look forward to and help them feel more connected.

 What you will get out of it

-- It's a great way to make a real difference to someone's life
+- make a real difference to someone locally

 What next?